 1. Paper or Digital?

-The first question you should ask yourself is “paper or digital?”
+The first thing you should consider is whether or not you want your book to be on paper, or if digital is fine.
 I am going to recommend if you are just getting started that you go digital.
 It’s not that paper books are bad, in fact there are plenty of readers out there who prefer them, it’s just that paper books often require an investment to self-publish.
 Now there are print on demand services, which have made things a lot easier, although if you are going for the least hassle, then digital is going to be right up your alley.
 You won’t have to worry about inventory, shipping, proof copies, or any of the headache that comes with physical products.
 Now you may want to upgrade to paper books later, but it’s a good idea to see if you can get some sales before you go down that road.

 2. Which Platform?